Share |

 Katie Viggers, BSc Loughborough (Physical Education)

-James Wakeley, BSc OU, PGCE Bath (Head of Computing & IT)
+James Wakeley, BSc OU, PGCE Bath (Director of Digital Learning & Innovation)

 Jenny Werren, Mchem Bath (Head of Chemistry)